Sets88/ssh-crypt/README.md

 # How it works

-When you encrypt your password it generates random bytes, which signed by you ssh key from your ssh-agent, then it creates sha3_256 from this signature and uses it as a key to encrypt your data with AES and creating base85 of it if binary mode is not enabled
+When you encrypt your password using this module, it generates random bytes that are signed by your ssh key from your ssh-agent.
+It then creates a sha3_256 hash from this signature and uses it as a key to encrypt your data with AES.
+If binary mode is not enabled, it also creates a base85 representation of the encrypted data.
+This process ensures that your sensitive data is encrypted using a strong key and is protected from unauthorized access.

 ![How encryption works](/data/encryption.png)

-When you decrypt your password it takes nonce bytes from the string you pass, signs it with your ssh key, creates sha3_256 from it and uses it as a AES key to decrypt the rest of data
+When you decrypt your password using this module, it takes the nonce bytes from the string you pass and signs it with your ssh key.
+It then creates a sha3_256 hash from this signature and uses it as an AES key to decrypt the rest of the data.

 ![How decryption works](/data/decryption.png)